-Dale currently serves on the Board of Elders at Shepherd of the Hills Church in Porter Ranch, California, where he participates in both local and global outreach.
+Dale also serves on the Board of Elders at Shepherd of the Hills Church in Porter Ranch, California, where he participates in both local and global outreach.

-Dale and his wife have five talented children.
-The family resides in the San Fernando Valley.
+Dale and his wife have five talented children and three adorable grandchildren.

 Yolanda Petroski has served on the SOLID Board since its inception in 1993 serving 16 years as Treasurer.
 She has co-chaired the annual Pancake Breakfast with Virginia Snow and has served as Parliamentarian.
 Her volunteerism in the community was recognized by being named Citizen of the Year by the Granada Hills Chamber of Commerce, Pioneer Woman of the Year by the 12th City Council District and Woman of the Year by the 38th Assembly District.
 A past president of the Granada Hills Woman’s Club Yolanda heads a Red Hat Chapter and was involved with the Granada Theater for many years.
 In the past she has co-chaired the annual Pancake Breakfast with Virginia Snow and she has served as Parliamentarian.

 Pravin Singh wanted to become a member of S.O.L.I.D after seeing how much support they provided to the brave men and women of Devonshire law enforcement and who help keep us safe and free.